• Skip to primary navigation

 Amish farmer in the barn with the cows.

 So to answer the question, "Do the Amish people believe in Jesus?"
-Yes, they do believe in Jesus, but they don't understand God's plan of salvation.
+Yes, they do believe in Jesus, but most don't understand God's plan of salvation.

 The Amish people believe in Jesus.
 But in reality, they believe that Jesus' death was not sufficient to save them.
 Believing that they also have to do lots of good works in hopes that God will accept them.

-They are taught salvation by faith plus works instead of the truth of salvation by Grace through Faith.
+They are taught salvation by faith plus works instead of the truth of salvation by Grace through Faith alone.
 Sad, but true.

 Revival Among the Amish